2025 Xi'an Grand Prix: Final

 When play resumed for the second session, Williams won the ninth frame with a century of 122.
-Murphy won the next two frames, making 93 break in the 11th.
-However, Williams took the 12th frame with a 65 break and also won the 13th frame with breaks of 61 and 22 to complete a 10–3 victory.
+Murphy won the next two frames, making a 93 break in the 11th, but Williams took the 12th frame with a 65 break and won the 13th with breaks of 61 and 22 to complete a 10–3 victory.
 It was the 27th ranking title of his career.
 "I played really well from the first frame to the last," said Williams, who advanced from 5th to 4th place in the world rankings after his win.
 "I don't think I missed more than a couple of easy balls all day.
 I put pressure on [Murphy] and he missed a couple of times from 50 in front.
 I made some good clearances and kept the pressure on.
 I think I made more frame-winning breaks today than I did in the whole tournament."
-Defeat for Murphy meant that he had lost 15 of his 28 ranking finals, although he advanced from 12th to 9th in the world rankings as runner-up. "[Williams] was very tough and the better man on the day," Murphy said afterwards.
+Murphy's loss was his 15th defeat in his 28 ranking finals, although he advanced from 12th to 9th in the world rankings as runner-up. "[Williams] was very tough and the better man on the day," Murphy said afterwards.
 "I missed a few shots and he punished me.
-His safety was good and his tactics were strong."
+His was good and his tactics were strong."

-At the age of 50 years and 206 days, Williams became the oldest player ever to win a ranking event, surpassing Ray Reardon, who had been 50 years and 14 days old when he won the 1982 Professional Players Tournament 43 years previously.
+At the age of 50 years and 206 days, Williams became the oldest winner of a ranking event, breaking a 43-year-old record by Ray Reardon, who had been 50 years and 14 days old when he won the 1982 Professional Players Tournament.
 Williams also became the first player to win professional titles in his teens, 20s, 30s, 40s, and 50s.
 "It's unbelievable," he said.
 "I cannot honestly believe how I'm still winning tournaments.
 I'm not practicing enough to really compete in the latter stages of tournaments because I just can't do it these days.
 But here I am at the venue trying to play as much as I can, and you've got to scrape me off the table until that last ball is potted.
 I just seem to be scraping results and playing well in the final."